 That's because we are convinced that this approach has much more value that "standard multi-tenants" that we started investing on the container based approach.

-- To provision Nuxeo server containers and DB servers containers
+- to provision the Nuxeo server containers and every backing service containers (MongoDB, PostgreSQL, Elasticsearch...)

-nuxeo.io use the Docker lightweight container technology to multiplex several application containers on a single host.
+Openshift use the Docker lightweight container technology to multiplex several application containers by sharing the underlying infrastructure/VMs.